cirla/nesdev/_posts/2016-01-22-hello-world-part-two.md

 ## Next Time

-In the next post, we'll create a more interesting game loop and explore using palettes to add color to our creation.
+In the next post, [Color in Motion]({{ site.baseurl }}{% post_url 2016-02-06-color-in-motion %}), we'll create a more interesting game loop and explore using palettes to add color to our creation.